As a man, have you ever felt that you have not had any such experiences in life that made you feel courageous and confident?

 We are in a fight for our lives, make no mistake.
 In this planetary shift of realignment, we are awakening and ushering in a new consciousness of heightened energy and forces beyond our recognition or understanding are at work to uphold the quest to achieve oneness, to take our rightful seat as sons of God, partnering with divinity to be more than mere men bred and marched to die for country or prosperity.
 We.
 Are.
 Men.

 In spite of the bleak circumstances presented, with that “Texas BS-Meter” I mentioned earlier is finally subsiding to normal levels, big breath in of calming release, how…does a man know if he’s courageous.

-Here is the one, and only answer, I’ve found.
+Here is the one, and the only answer, I’ve found.

-Show me the man that can stand true to his ideals in the midst of trials, from the fire of opposition and unkindness from ones he called friend right before he made a decision to forge a new path, before he answered his own call.
+Show me the man that can stand true to his ideals in the midst of trials, from the fire of opposition and unkindness from ones he called a friend right before he made a decision to forge a new path before he answered his own call.

 THIS is the mark of true courage.

-Religious Trauma Syndrome.
 What?
 Ya, it’s real and you don’t have to look far to find ones that have undergone tremendous abandonment and even persecution to escape from the clutches of religion.
-A few particular religions known for strict membership rules such as Mormon, Jehovah’s Witnesses, Muslim are known to outcast, disfellowship and disassociate ones that turn from the faith or worse, fall from the graces of behaviors.
-Even some culturally strict Jewish customs can be demanding to keep the tenants of the religious pillars that maintain family wealth and prosperity, requiring children to maintain interfaith marriage.
+A few particular religions known for strict membership rules such as Mormon, Jehovah’s Witnesses, Muslims are known to outcast, disfellowship and disassociate ones that turn from the faith or worse, fall from the graces of behaviors.
+Even some culturally strict Jewish customs can be demanding to keep the tenants of the religious pillars that maintain family wealth and prosperity, requiring children to maintain an interfaith marriage.